menu icon

 Pan for Angel Food Cake

 I used a simple tube pan for my angel food cake.
 If you have one with a removable bottom, that would be great.
 Don't grease your pan.
 The batter needs to cling to the sides to climb up tall.
-It can, however, be very difficult to clean cooked egg out of a pan.
+It can, however, be very difficult to clean cooked eggs out of a pan.
 I recommend lining just the bottom with parchment paper.
-Not only is that part of the pan then easier to clean, but also your cake will come out easier.
+Not only is that part of the pan easier to clean, but your cake will also come out easier.

 How to Beat Egg Whites